 Debbie Dingell — Tariffs, industry, and domestic politics

-Congresswoman Dingell, from Michigan, discussed the administration’s tariff strategy and the impact on manufacturing and supply chains.
-She said tariffs are a tool that can be useful — especially against China — but should be used thoughtfully.
-She warned that abrupt tariff implementations create a “ping-pong” effect in the auto industry, noting the integrated North American supply chain and the short timelines automakers face to comply with new rules.
-Dingell supports bringing manufacturing back but wants predictability, planning time for suppliers, and re-negotiation of trade rules such as USMCA to protect domestic industry without crippling production.
+Speaking from Michigan, Congresswoman Dingell discussed the administration’s tariff strategy and its effects on manufacturing and supply chains.
+She said tariffs can be useful, particularly against China, but must be applied thoughtfully.
+Abrupt tariff implementations create a “ping-pong” effect in the auto industry, she warned, given the integrated North American supply chain and tight timelines automakers face to comply with new rules.

-On the near government funding fight, Dingell said Democrats were nearly unified in the House and urged clearer alternatives and messaging to show voters they are fighting for constituents’ priorities.
-She emphasized protecting health care, Medicaid, Social Security and Medicare from cuts.
+Dingell supports bringing more manufacturing back to the U.S. but wants predictability, planning time for suppliers, and renegotiated trade rules (including USMCA provisions) to protect domestic industry without crippling production.
+On the upcoming government funding fight, she said House Democrats were nearly unified and urged clearer alternatives and messaging to show voters they’re defending constituents’ priorities, especially protecting health care, Medicaid, Social Security and Medicare from cuts.

 Wes Moore — State impacts: tariffs, ports, FBI HQ

-Full-episode context and how to watch
+Program framing and how to watch